evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55_Sportback/_index.md

 - The touch screen at the top of the center console is 10.1 inches large
 - The touch screen at the bottom of the center console is 8.6 inches large

-A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.
+A head-up display is an optional system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/audi/e-tron/e-tron_55_sportback/screens_1_st.jpg" title="Audi e-tron 55 Sportback" width="3000" height="2001"  >}}